-The iWIC tool is not an approved application so you will probably see the above security message when trying to install/run the iWIC tool… You can sidestep this error by using the following process to bypass the security setting for this app.
+The iWIC tool is not an approved application so you will probably see the above security message when trying to install/run the iWIC tool… You can sidestep this error by using one of the following:

 - In the Finder, locate the iWIC/WICReset app.

 Don’t use Launchpad to do this.
 Launchpad doesn’t allow you to access the shortcut menu.